spacetelescope/rad/docs/creating.rst

 .. warning::
-    The ``propertyOrder`` can only be included in schemas that are tagged. using it outside of a tagged context will cause ASDF to fail to validate things using the schema, that might otherwise be valid.
+    The ``propertyOrder`` can only be included in schemas that are tagged. using it outside of a tagged context will cause ASDF to fail to validate the schema, even if it might otherwise be valid.

 .. _tag-your-schema: